Kollusravani666/Crime_Rate_Prediction/README.md

 # Crime_Rate_Prediction
-Crime Rate Prediction Using ML analyzes crime data to predict crime rates using KNN, Decision Tree, and Random Forest, with Random Forest achieving the highest accuracy.
-It includes Data Collection, Preprocessing, Feature Extraction, Model Training, and Face Identification and also forecasts future crime rates.
+Developed a project titled "Crime Rate Prediction Using ML" that predicts crime rates and forecasts future crimes based on current and historical data.
+The system analyzes existing crime patterns to help identify high-risk areas and support better decision-making for public safety.